nitin42/animate-components/README.md

 ## Features

-* Component based.
+* Component based
 * Supports all the animation properties
 * Use with styled-components, Aphrodite and glamor
 * Create a new animation using `<Merge />`
 * Isolated keyframes
 * Validate DOM nesting
-* Element type rendering of components using `as` prop.
+* Element type rendering of components using `as` prop
+* Add all the html attributes supported by React along with component props.

 ## Caveats

 * Build size (~60KB)
-* problem in overriding props for an element (currently working on this).

 ## Docs
 Check the complete documentation [here](./docs).